Study environment

 The study environment refers to the physical, social and organisational conditions that are important for how you feel and function in your study situation.
 All students at Halmstad University have the right to a good study environment.

-The University’s policy for work environment and equal opportunities describes that Halmstad University shall be characterised by a study environment where:
+The University’s policy for work environment and equal opportunities describes that Halmstad University shall be characterised by a good and stimulating study environment where:

 How you are expected to contribute to the study environment